Accelerator and Post-Accelerator Fellows

-Given the diversity and magnitude of New York City’s young untapped talent, its role as a global leader of industry and commerce, and the tremendous energy rallying to close the education-to-employment gap, Braven anticipates launching in partnership with the City University of New York at Lehman College in January 2020.
+Given the diversity and magnitude of New York City’s young untapped talent, its role as a global leader of industry and commerce, and the tremendous energy rallying to close the education-to-employment gap, Braven launched in partnership with the City University of New York at Lehman College in January 2020.

 In New York City only 1 in 4 local students from underrepresented backgrounds enrolled in a 4 year college graduate with a strong job.
 It’s imperative for our city’s success that students from humble beginnings leave college with a strong first job and a path to economic choice and mobility.
 Braven is proving that the American Dream is possible within semesters, showing that our rising talent can and must hail from all communities, including some of our lowest-income ones.

 CUNY is the nation’s largest public higher education system and often recognized for its student diversity and commitment to socio-economic mobility.
 Specifically, Lehman College was ranked 4th in the Top 10 colleges nationwide with the highest mobility rate by The National Bureau of Economic Research.
 Over half of the CUNY undergrads receive Pell Grants, 41% are first-generation, and over half are students of color.

 With a shared focus on student success, opportunity, and innovation, Lehman College will be Braven’s founding university partner in January 2020.
 Together Braven and Lehman College are committed to empowering students from humble beginnings on the path to the American Dream.